L7R7/gitlab-ci-build-statuses/README.md

 [![build](https://github.com/l7r7/gitlab-ci-build-statuses/actions/workflows/build.yml/badge.svg)](https://github.com/l7r7/gitlab-ci-build-statuses/actions)

 Fetch the current statuses of the latest Gitlab CI pipelines for all default branches in a Gitlab group and show them on an HTML page.
+Optionally, collect information about the pipeline jobs that are running at the moment and show them grouped by the runner that executes the job.

 ## Features